Tommy0Storm/VCB--S-chat/README.md

 ## Troubleshooting

 ### API Key Error
-If you see "VITE_CEREBRAS_API_KEY not found", make sure:
+If you see "VITE_VCB_API_KEY not found", make sure:
 1. You created the `.env` file in the project root
 2. The API key is properly set in the `.env` file
 3. You restart the dev server after changing `.env`